-In each geography, members of the GESC also work with local subject matter experts in areas such as > operations, energy, facilities, and procurement, to report progress against specific environmental > sustainability initiatives, which are communicated to each geography’s divisional leadership and the > EESC as appropriate.
-Periodically, the GESC convenes regional operational teams to discuss global > emerging trends and review strategies and best practices that may be reflected in both short- and > long-term plans for the geographies.
-Recent topics of discussion have included chemical policies, > single-use plastics, sustainable products, renewable energy, climate-related risks and opportunities > to our business, and supply chain emissions impact.
+In each geography, members of the GESC also work with local subject matter experts (SMEs) in areas such as store and distribution operations, energy, facilities, and procurement, to develop and report progress against the roadmaps, initiatives, and tactics that support our strategy, as well as our global and regional targets.
+Periodically, the GESC convenes regional SMEs to discuss emerging trends and review strategies and best practices that may be reflected in both short- and long-term plans for the geographies.
+Topics of discussion have included circularity, chemical policies, single-use plastics, sustainable products and packaging, renewable energy, and supply chain emissions impacts.

 Together with input from the SEVP and members of the CRSC, as well as our global internal SMEs, the GESC also works to prioritize initiatives that are considered to be meaningful to the Company’s stakeholders (including Associates, customers, and shareholders) and supports our business in responding to sustainability regulation, reporting, and disclosure.